Beats Studio Pro vs Razer BlackShark V2 Pro (2023)

 Which one is better?

 The Razer BlackShark V2 Pro (2023) is the better buy for most people - its 70-hour battery life crushes the Beats Studio Pro's 40 hours.
-That said, grab the Beats Studio Pro if you need superior audio quality and physical controls - it's worth the investment for music lovers.
+That said, grab the Beats Studio Pro if you need top-notch audio quality with ANC - it's worth the investment.

 Who should buy each?

-Choose the Razer BlackShark V2 Pro (2023) if: you need a long-lasting battery for gaming, want the best microphone for streaming, or enjoy customizable audio profiles.
+Choose the Razer BlackShark V2 Pro (2023) if: you need a headset for long gaming sessions, you value superior microphone clarity for streaming, or you want a versatile headset compatible with multiple devices.
 (11.29 oz weight)

 Conclusion